karishmapatel27/whack-a-mole/inflate-the-unicorn/inflate-the-unicorn-README.md

 2. Using the onclick method to call it, you will need to write a function that gets called every time you click on one of the unicorns.

-Once you have written your function, how do you know if it is being called?
-Often this is where we would use a `console.log`, or anything else that we can see work (in this case it will show up in the Dev Tools console) even if we haven't completed our function yet!
+Once you have written your function, how do you know if it is being called or not?
+Often this is where we would use something like a `console.log` as it will show up in the Dev Tools console even if we haven't completed our function yet!

 3. Now it's time to get one of the key features of your page working.
 When you click the button your function should change the image of the unicorn to one of the other images.

 You might be asking yourself something like, "how do I change an HTML image using Javascript?"
 Instead of asking yourself that, try typing _those exact words_ into Google.
 In general, whenever you find yourself wondering how to do something specific while programming: *TYPE THE WORDS INTO GOOGLE!*

-4. In order to change to the correct next image, you're going to need to keep track of the current number of each of the unicorns and use this to decide which image to change to.
+4. In order to change the unicorn to the correct next image, you're going to need to keep track of the current number that each unicorn is on and use this to decide which image to change to.

 There are several ways you could do this, and it just depends what makes the most sense to you.
 You probably are going to want to create some variables (perhaps `var unicorn1 = 0`, or `var unicorn1 = "empty"`).
 You could choose to store all the unicorn states in a single object, or even an array!
 It's up to you!